 First things first.
 In order to know what pack you need to know what’s the weather like.
 Thailand has a tropical, hot and humid climate.

 Thailand has three seasons: monsoon season (June to October), the “cool” season (November to February), and the hot season (March to may).

 Want to know more about Thailand?
-Read these tips for visiting Thailand
+Read: tips for visiting Thailand

 With this humid weather and high temperatures, chances are you will spend most of your days in t-shirts and shorts.

 I recommend you take as little as possible, especially if you are going to be traveling between the different islands.
-Clothes in Thailand are really cheap, you’ll find T-shirts for sale everywhere for US $5 or less so don’t pack what you’re planning to buy there.
+Clothes in Thailand are really cheap, you’ll find tops for sale everywhere for US$5 or less so don’t pack what you’re planning to buy there.

 The best thing is to wear some lightweight T-shirts that cover your shoulders so you can enter the temples wearing them and also to avoid the shoulder sunburn.

 If you’re planning to exercise during your trip or are planning on doing trekking or other outdoor activity, remember to pack a fitness top.